Use PR to fully leverage this often-underused tool

 Hire the right PR firm to handle press releases for you.
 News releases have now become vital tools for branding and driving traffic to your website, so you want to make sure you handle them correctly.

 At Axia Public Relations, we will help you capture both media and customer attention with engaging content that you can use again and again.
-Download our free e-book Learn Media Relations from the Media to find out how we can help you increase your visibility and get your news to your target audiences.
+Download our e-book Learn Media Relations from the Media to find out how we can help you increase your visibility and get your news to your target audiences.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.